Noor-09/Academic-Administrative-Platform/README.md

-# EduAdmin Pro
+# Academic Administrative Platform

-EduAdmin Pro is a full-stack Student Management System designed to facilitate academic administrative tasks efficiently.
+Academic Administrative Platform Pro is a full-stack Student Management System designed to facilitate academic administrative tasks efficiently.
 This platform offers a seamless experience for managing student data, enrollment, course scheduling, grading, and student profiles.

 ## Features
 - **Enrollment Management:** Streamline the enrollment process with easy-to-use forms and workflows.